 VIN Number Lookup

-If you’re looking to buy or sell a car, looking up the vehicle history is a wise move.
+If you’re looking to buy or sell a car, looking up the vehicle history is a smart move.
 This will tell you tons of information like the original specs, how many times it was sold, to whom it was sold, and if the car’s been in any major accidents.
-While you can look up the 17/11 digits VIN number to get the history report, sometimes you’ll only need a license plate.
+While you can look up the 17/11 digits VIN number to get the history report, sometimes you may only need a license plate.